 Students awarded a college work-study (CWS) job as part of their financial aid package work on or off campus for up to 20 hours per week and are paid on a biweekly basis.
-Students who are awarded CWS can apply for jobs at www.uhcl.edu/costs-aid/types/work-study.
+Students who are awarded CWS can apply for jobs at through Career Services.